Lutymane/Lutymane/README.md

 - _Build tools (Closure Compiler, Gulp, Webpack, Vite)_
 - _Frameworks & Libs (Vue 3, React Native)_

-🔭 I am currently working on new version 6 of [zeokku.com](https://zeokku.com) webpage, which includes lots of stand-alone solutions:
+🔭 I am currently working on the new upcoming version 6 of my [zeokku.com](https://zeokku.com) webpage, which also includes lots of stand-alone solutions I had to develop:
 - _Declarative Three.js components for Vue_ - for easy composing and managing of multipage WebGL assisted SPAs
 - _Media assets optimization pipeline_ - converting images and videos into modern formats with size analysis
 - _GSAP directives for Vue_ - for ease of animating elements without writing too much code